 - Brush egg wash over bread.

-- Place in preheated oven at 350F for 40 minutes or until golden brown.
+- Place in oven and bake for 35-40 minutes or until golden brown.

 - Remove and let cool.